flflima/two-databases/README.md

 # two-databases
-Access to two different databases and schemas into the same Spring Boot Application
+Access two different databases and schemas into the same Spring Boot Application